electron/electron/docs/api/touch-bar-scrubber.md

 #### `touchBarSegmentedControl.overlayStyle`

-A `String` retpresenting the style that selected items in the scrubber should have.
+A `String` representing the style that selected items in the scrubber should have.
 This style is overlayed on top of the scrubber item instead of being placed behind it  Updating this value immediately updates the control in the touch bar.
 Possible values: